bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Identifying the Client Key {#request-key}

-When sending an initial request to the AS, the client MUST identify itself by including the key field in the request and by signing the request as described in {{binding-keys}}.
+When sending an initial request to the AS, the RC MUST identify itself by including the key field in the request and by signing the request as described in {{binding-keys}}.
 This key MAY be sent by value or by reference.